 Harrogate has 73,000 inhabitants, York has 198,000 and Sheffield has 555,000.

-For its part, Cambridge, the administrative centre of the county of Cambridgeshire, has 110,000 inhabitants.
+For its part, Cambridge, the administrative centre of the county, has 110,000 inhabitants.

 As for London, the capital of the United Kingdom has some three million inhabitants, or seven million for Greater London.

 By plane : Leeds Bradford airport 15km from the city centre or Manchester airport, 70km away

 By train : from Paris to London by Eurostar.
 Regular trains between London and Yorkshire’s main cities

 By road : 780km from Paris to Leeds by motorway

 12h00 in the United Kingdom = 13h00 in France

 Dates for your diary